anault13/HackThisSite/Level01/README.md

 >  * nkxleee
 >  * iedsnn

 It's important to note that no two words in the wordlist are anagrams of each other (e.g. (tab,bat), (race,care), etc.).
+[Here](level01.cpp) is the code for solving this problem in general with the given wordlist.